Anti-Tom literature: The Southern literary response

 The response to Stowe's novel in the American South was one of outrage.
-To counter Stowe's novel, Southern writers produced a number of pro-slavery books, the vast majority of them novels.
+To counter Stowe's novel, Southern writers produced many pro-slavery books, the vast majority of them novels.
 In 1852 alone, eight anti-Tom novels were published.

-These anti-Tom novels tended to feature a benign white patriarchal master and a pure wife, both of whom presided over childlike slaves in a benevolent extended-family-style plantation.
-The novels either implied, or directly stated, the view that African Americans were unable to live their lives without being directly overseen by white people.
+These anti-Tom novels tended to feature a benign white patriarchal master and a pure wife, both of whom presided over childlike enslaved people in a benevolent extended-family-style plantation.
+The novels either implied or directly stated the view that African Americans were unable to live their lives without being directly overseen by white people.

-Today these novels and books are generally seen as pro-slavery propaganda.
+Today, these novels and books are generally seen as pro-slavery propaganda.
 The anti-Tom genre died off with the start of the American Civil War.

 Simms, Hentz, and other pro-slavery authors

 The two most famous anti-Tom books are The Sword and the Distaff by William Gilmore Simms and The Planter's Northern Bride by Caroline Lee Hentz.

-Simms' The Sword and the Distaff came out only a few months after Stowe's novel and contains a number of sections and discussions that clearly debate Stowe's book and view of slavery.
+Simms' The Sword and the Distaff came out only a few months after Stowe's novel and contains several sections and discussions that debate Stowe's book and view of slavery.
 The novel focuses on the Revolutionary War and its aftermath through the lives of Captain Porgy and one of his slaves.
 Simms' novel was popular enough that it was reprinted in 1854 under the title Woodcraft.

 The Planter's Northern Bride by Caroline Lee Hentz was published two years after Uncle Tom's Cabin.
 Hentz's novel offers a defense of slavery as seen through the eyes of a northern woman—the daughter of an abolitionist—who marries a southern slave owner.
-As with other books in the genre, Hentz's novel tries to show that black people lacked the ability to function well without oversight by whites.
+Like other books in the genre, Hentz's novel tries to show that black people could not function well without oversight by whites.
 Her novel also focused on the fear of a slave rebellion, especially if abolitionists did not stop stirring up trouble.

-Simms and Hentz's books were two of between 20 or 30 pro-slavery novels written in the decade after Uncle Tom's Cabin.
+Simms and Hentz's books were two of between 20 and 30 pro-slavery novels written in the decade after Uncle Tom's Cabin.
 Another well-known author who published anti-Tom novels is John Pendleton Kennedy.

 Mary Henderson Eastman's Aunt Phillis's Cabin was one of the bestselling novels of the genre.
 Published in 1852, it sold 20,000 to 30,000 copies.
 In a note in the book, Eastman proudly stated she was a descendant of the First Families of Virginia.

 Little Eva: The Flower of the South, by Philip J. Cozans, was a rare example of anti-Tom literature intended to be a children's novel.